CHiPs For Kids Toy Drive Kicks Off For 2021

 LOS ANGELES (CBSLA) — CBS2/KCAL9’s annual CHiPS for Kids toy drive is once again underway.

-CBS2/KCAL9 is a proud co-sponsor of the annual event which brings holiday joy to kids and families in need.READ MORE: Driver Killed After Fiery Tesla Crash In Redondo Beach Amid Heavy Fog
+CBS2/KCAL9 is a proud co-sponsor of the annual event which brings holiday joy to kids and families in need.READ MORE: First Case Of Omicron Variant Detected In LA County

 Donate online by clicking this link or drop off a new, unwrapped toy for a child or teen in need at any of the following locations and dates: